 Black Oxygen Organics BBB Rating

-The Better Business Bureau gives the company an F rating with 1 out of 5 stars, at the time this review was updated.
-The BBB reports a “pattern of complaints” from people having issues with delayed shipping, concerns with products, and customer service.
-To be fair, it is possible some of this may be due to the company having difficulties keeping up with the demand of their products, which are quite popular.
-For updates see the review on the BBB website.
+The Better Business Bureau gave the company an F rating of 1 out of 5 stars when this review was updated.
+The BBB reports a “pattern of complaints” from people having issues with delayed shipping, product concerns, and customer service.
+It is possible some of this may be due to the company having difficulties keeping up with the demand for their products, which were quite popular.
+According to the BBB the company appears to now be out of business.